Tag Archives: 252 Basics

 Well, I ended up going out on my own; however, it was one of Sam’s suggestions that got my brain leaning in that direction.
 So, although I didn’t really use anyone’s exact idea, I’m treating myself to a Starbucks gift card… I love being in control.
 Actually, I promised Sam I’d treat him to a meal the next time (which will be our first time) to meet up.

 Thank you though for the suggestions.
-They do help, even if it gets stored away as an idea for another lesson on another day.… Read the rest
+They do help, even if it gets stored away as an idea for another lesson on another day.
+In case you care to know, I’ve posted that particular activity below.

 Posted on 28.
 Aug, 2008 by Kenny.